ankitraj999/Word-correction-using-Deep-Learning/README.md

-3. Approach, bottlenecks and things to do
+3. Things to do:
+  -> Clone this repository
   -> Create 'data' folder containing 'unprocessed' and 'processed' folder.
   -> store google's 1 billion corpus in the 'data/unprocessed' folder.

+4. Approach:
   -> Preparation of data
      introducing spelling errors to a given sentence four types of spelling mistakes